leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 title: Frequently Asked Questions
 ---

-### Limitation

-This method has a significant limitation: it doesn't provide streaming output.
-The entire program needs to finish execution before you can read the output file.
-This means you won't see real-time output, and for long-running programs, you'll have to wait until completion to see any results.

 ## Why can't CheerpX find files in my `WebDevice` backend?

 We know from experience that the interaction between mount points and `WebDevice` can be confusing for some users.
 The best solution to identify why a file can't be found is to use the _**Network**_ tab to see the final URLs that CheerpX is trying to access.
 With this information you should be able to fix the incorrect paths.